 On Feb.
-22, 2013 the White House Office of Science and Technology Policy (OSTP) released a memo titled, "Increasing Access to the Results of Federally Funded Scientific Research (PDF)."
+22, 2013 the White House Office of Science and Technology Policy (OSTP) released a memo (the Holdren memo) titled, "Increasing Access to the Results of Federally Funded Scientific Research (PDF)."
 In short, the memo:

 "...directed Federal agencies with more than $100M in R&D expenditures to develop plans to make the published results of federally funded research freely available to the public within one year of publication and requiring researchers to better account for and manage the digital data resulting from federally funded scientific research."
 Michael Stebbins, Assistant Director for Biotechnology at OSTP.